Outbound Configuration

 8. The setup requires configurations, which you need to perform as listed below:

 1. Download the Client Outbound Certificate (chain) from the Outbound Certificates section under Credentials tab of your Project on Visa Developer.
-The chain file is a bundled certificate, containing client certificate, VICA intermediate and VICA root certificates.
+The chain file is a bundled certificate, containing client certificate, intermediate CA and root CA certificates.

 2. Add this certificate chain in the trust store of your application server.